kompanie-dev/reagenz/DOCUMENTATION.md

 In the following test component you can see a selector function called `getCount`, which gets executed in the background by the Reagenz component system.
 The value is then available in the `render` function as `count`, as specified in the constructor.
-The `render` function then can access it's data directly.
+The `render` function then can access its data directly.

 ```js
 import { Component } from "@kompanie/reagenz";